 “I feel like I’ve been blindsided by the manufacturers of name brand Wellbutrin.
 I used to take it and it was affordable.
 Now, I have no option.
 It’s too expensive to use.
 The drug companies get you used to using it then jack up the price so high nobody can afford to pay for it.
 Thanks manufacturer of name-brand Wellbutrin XL.”

 Can You Believe the Price?

-We just checked with our local chain pharmacy.
+We checked with our local chain pharmacy.
 The cost for one month’s supply (30 days) of brand name Wellbutrin XL 300 was $1,836.
 GoodRx states that the average retail price is $1,873.04.
 Yup, you read that right.
 That means each pill costs over $60.
 Put another way, a year’s supply of brand-name Wellbutrin XL 300 could cost a depressed patient over $20,000.

 The original developer of Wellbutrin was Burroughs Wellcome.
 When that company was acquired, the drug became the property of GlaxoSmith Kline, now known as GSK.
 More recently, the drug was acquired by Valeant, a Canadian drug company.

 We checked with PharmacyChecker.com.
 This organization compares prices.
-They say that Canadian pharmacies charge roughly between $1.30 and $2.19 per pill for the branded version of Wellbutrin XL 300.
+They say that Canadian pharmacies charge roughly between $1.16 and $2.26 per pill for the branded version of Wellbutrin XL 300.
 In other words, a three-month supply would run between $104.47 and $203.74.
 Shipping is extra.
 But compared to over $1,800 for a one month’s supply, those prices are dramatically different.